Is SEO still worth it?! Is investing in organic traffic a viable marketing strategy in 2020?! Is SEO dead?!

 They appear on the top right side of search results when users search for common knowledge queries.

-Local businesses, brands, and even people can sometimes appear in the form of Knowledge Panels as well.
+Local businesses, brands, and even people can appear in the form of Knowledge Panels as well.
 This usually happens when users search for a brand name or a local business.

 If Google decides to show your panel, your brand will dominate the right side of the SERP.

 To appear in Knowledge panels, you need to claim and optimize your Google My Business (GMB) listing.